Movie Review of The Fault in Our Stars the movie starring Shailene Woodley as Hazel and Ansel Elgort as Gus (2014)

 The Fault in Our Stars portrays a dismal and harrowing scenario of ill and terminally ill teenagers who are reaching to live life to the fullest before they pass away.

-- The seventeen year old girl named Hazel and played by the actress Shailene Woodley is the only child of devoted, protective and well attached parents.
+- The movie character of the seventeen year old girl named Hazel in The Fault In Our Stars the movie is played by the actress Shailene Woodley.
+In The Fault In Our Stars the movie, the character Hazel is the only child of devoted, protective and well attached parents.

-- They have witnessed her battling severe illness since she was thirteen years old.
-She almost died at thirteen but endured on with experimental treatments.
+- Hazel's parents have witnessed her battling severe illness since she was thirteen years old.
+Hazel almost died at thirteen years old but endured on with experimental treatments.

-There was a point in time when she was thirteen years old and in her hospital bed and seemingly fading away.
+In The Fault In Our Stars the movie, there was a point in time when Hazel was thirteen years old and in her hospital bed and seemingly fading away.
 Her mother said, “It’s ok.
 You can let go.” as Hazel’ s eyes began to close.
 Her mother cried on her father’s shoulder, saying “I won’t be a mother anymore.”
 Hazel lived through the moment but never forgot these words.

 It's ok.
-You can let go.— Hazel's Mom to Hazel when she almost died at thirteen years old.
+You can let go.— In The Fault In Our Stars, Hazel's Mom says this to Hazel when Hazel almost dies at 13 years old.

 - She is obsessed with frivolous details of the plot of the book just to further illustrate her passion for the book’s overall content and how it has influenced and inspired her in her own condition.